 config-sync, which synchronizes operating system (OS) configurations across multiple FortiGate-VM instances at the time of scale-out events.

-FortiGate Autoscale for AWS is available with FortiOS 6.2.1 and supports any combination of On-Demand (PAYG) and Bring Your Own License (BYOL) instances.
-Support for 6.0.x will be available soon.
+FortiGate Autoscale for AWS is available with FortiOS 6.0.9 and FortiOS 6.2.3 and supports any combination of On-Demand and Bring Your Own License (BYOL) instances.

 Before you deploy FortiGate Autoscale for AWS, it is recommended that you become familiar with the following AWS services.
 If you are new to AWS, see Getting Started.